AsmaKM/selenium-cucumber-project/README.md

 ## Project- Cucumber-Selenium Test Automation Framework

 Main purpose of the project is to test- loging in to a website and placing an order.
 This project was made using the complete BDD automation framework template for web functional testing using Java, Cucumber and Selenium.
 The template was based on the Page Object model, and it provided all the required pieces to start creating page classes and tests cases.
 This project was written using IntelliJ IDEA Community Edition.

+## Execution methods:
+Test execution is triggered by "mvn test" command in a terminal from the project directory.
+  - `mvn test`: takes test properties values from test.properties file

 ## Requirements
 - Java JDK (11+)